jhoobergs/erd-script/README.md

 It uses graphviz to actually draw to diagrams.

+# Usage

+The web interface is available at [github.io](jhoobergs.github.io/erd-script/).

+The cli isn't created yet.

 # Features
 Currently following 'parts' of ER-diagrams are supported:
   - `entities` with `attributes` and `identifiers`